scalar-labs/scalardb-samples/scalardb-server-sample/README.md

-# Scalar DB Server Sample
+# ScalarDB Server Sample
-This is a sample application that uses Scalar DB Server, a gRPC server that implements Scalar DB interface, as a backend.
+This is a sample application that uses ScalarDB Server, a gRPC server that implements ScalarDB interface, as a backend.
-For using the native Scalar DB library, please refer to [Getting Started](https://github.com/scalar-labs/scalardb/blob/master/docs/getting-started.md).
+For using the native ScalarDB library, please refer to [Getting Started](https://github.com/scalar-labs/scalardb/blob/master/docs/getting-started.md).
-More information about Scalar DB Server can be found [here](https://github.com/scalar-labs/scalardb/tree/master/docs/scalardb-server.md).
+More information about ScalarDB Server can be found [here](https://github.com/scalar-labs/scalardb/tree/master/docs/scalardb-server.md).

 ## Sample application
 The sample application is a simple electronic money application that has the following features: